unaihuete93/Tecnun-DevOps-2025/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 - **Git**: Git is a distributed version control system.
 Git repositories can live locally (on a developer's machine).
 Each developer has a copy of the source repository on their dev machine.
 Developers can commit each set of changes on their dev machine and perform version control operations such as history and compare without a network connection.

-Git is the default version control provider for new projects.
+**Git is the default version control provider for new projects**.
 You should use Git for version control in your projects unless you need centralized version control features in TFVC.

-In this lab, you'll learn to establish a local Git repository, which can easily be synchronized with a centralized Git repository in Azure DevOps.
-In addition, you'll learn about Git branching and merging support.
-You'll use Visual Studio Code, but the same processes apply to using any Git-compatible client.

-## Objectives

-After you complete this lab, you will be able to:

-- Clone an existing repository.
-- Save work with commits.
-- Review history of changes.
-- Work with branches by using Visual Studio Code.

 ## Estimated timing: 60 minutes